-People: Chen He, Chen Wang, James Schwabacher, Jeremiah Kim
+People: Chen He, Dana Westmoreland, James Schwabacher, Cameron Rogers, Jeremiah Kim

 One thrust of our research is the creation of novel quantum dot (QD)-based sensors that enable “fast” (nanosecond to microsecond) sensing of biological processes.
 While the majority of cellular and microbiological processes occur on relatively fast-time scales (ns to μs), the traditional optical biological sensors that are used to study these processes operate at much slower conditions (ms to s) as they rely on the slow diffusion of analytes or particles to initiate the sensing mechanism.
 This mismatch between the timescales of biological processes and current bio-sensors means that much our understanding of biology is in quasi-steady-state conditions, whereas biology is fundamentally a very dynamic non-equilibrium system.
 Our goal is to create QD-based sensors with rapid response times–capable of directly measuring cellular processes while they occur.